rlankhorst/zip-recipes/src/README.md

 **Multiple Paragraph Support in Summary Section of a Recipe:** Users can now add multiple paragraphs to the Summary field within the recipe plugin.

 **Ability to Print Recipes with Images:** Flexible settings that allow you to enable/disable image printing or image displaying

+**Your Recipes Belong to You:** Unlike some other recipe plugins, we don't steal your recipes or use them in any way in our website.

+**Tested and Reviewed by WordPress Team for Quality:** Zip Recipes has been reviewed by a member of WordPress to ensure it meets quality standards.

 **Support for Your Language:** 100% of the recipe card can be your language.